 Parking gets pretty tight around the park.
 There is designated parking across from the park next to Legion Field and in the paved parking lot connecting the YMCA to the softball fields along Stewart Parkway.

-There are also free shuttles from several locations around town.
-Just check the Directions page for more information.
+There are also free shuttles from the parking garage downtown.

 There are a number of food vendors at the concerts.
 From kettle corn to BBQ to ice cream and everything in between.
 For a full list of vendors, just check out the Vendors page.